cirosantilli/nodejs-cheat/README.md

 Since it is run from outside the browser, built-in objects such as `document` and `window` which represent web page concepts are not defined.
 That those built-in objects are not defined as part of ECMAScript.

 Node does add other built-ins and a file require system.
-These add functionatily which is often implemented in the stdlib of other languages like Python or Ruby, such as file IO, and cannot be provided by in-browser Javascript for security concerns.
+These add functionality which is often implemented in the stdlib of other languages like Python or Ruby, such as file IO, and cannot be provided by in-browser Javascript for security concerns.

+##Common js

+Informal standard that aims at standardizing the API for Javascript outside of browsers: <http://www.commonjs.org/specs/>

+Node implements it.

+It specifies things like: Filesystem, log, etc.

+##RequireJs

+Module loader optimized for browser: <http://requirejs.org/docs/node.html>

+Node does not use it.

-#Why Noje.js
+#Why Node.js

-The major advantages of Nodejs are:
+The major advantages of Node.js are:

--   There is a huge number of people who know the base langauge (Javascript), because every web developper must know Javscript as it is run on the front-end, while there are tons of backend alternatives (Ruby, Python, PHP, Perl, Java, etc.)
+-   There is a huge number of people who know the base language (Javascript), because every web developper must know Javscript as it is run on the front-end, while there are tons of backend alternatives (Ruby, Python, PHP, Perl, Java, etc.)

     This means that if you write code in Node.js: